 School of Medicine, Medical Sciences and Nutrition

 Teaching and supporting students to openly reflect on the difficulties and successes in their learning can help students to adapt to challenging setbacks, cope with stress related to their studies and establish active coping strategies; crucial processes in building resilience (Brewer et al., 2019; Lapina, 2018; Walsh et al., 2020).
-We will gather data on students’ views and learning needs, in terms of reflective thinking and writing, with the aim of developing a tailored of activities to support students in reflecting on aspects of their MSc research project.
+We will gather data on students’ views and learning needs, in terms of reflective thinking and writing, with the aim of developing a tailored programme of activities to support students in reflecting on aspects of their MSc research project.
 Following this, we will evaluate the activities to continually improve the support offered every year to students, with the goal of supporting their resilience in coping with difficult situations which can arise as part of everyday research.

 - Steps to Resilience